Pyprohly/reddit-api-doc-notes/docs/api-reference/flair.rst

 |

 .. csv-table:: HTTP Errors
-   :header: "Status Code","Description"
+   :header: "Status Code","Description","Example"
-   :escape: \

    "403","* The specified flair ID does not exist.

    * The specified flair ID is a post flair when `name` is used, or a user flair when `link` is used.

-   * The current user does not have permission to assign the specified flair ID."
+   * The current user does not have permission to assign the specified flair ID."," ``{""message"": ""Forbidden"", ""error"": 403}``
+   "
    "404","* Neither the `name` nor `link` parameters were specified.

-   * The `name` specified was not found or contains invalid characters."
+   * The `name` specified was not found or contains invalid characters."," ``{""message"": ""Not Found"", ""error"": 404}``
+   "

 .. seealso:: https://www.reddit.com/dev/api/#POST_api_selectflair